BuffaloLab/Main/Behavioral Tasks/ClrChng/README.md

 * [ClrChng](Final Task/ClrChng) - In this version, the square appears at a random different location on the screen every trial.
 * [ClrCalTL](Final Task/ClrCalTL) - Allows you to use the numerical keypad to control the location of where the next stimulus will appear on the screen.
 This is very useful for calibrating a headposted monkey's eyetracking, and is used daily for that purpose.
-* [ClrCal](Final Task/ClrCal) - the same as ClrCalTL, but the stimuli don't go out as far.
+* [ClrCal](Final Task/ClrCal) - The same as ClrCalTL, but the stimuli don't go out as far.
 We only use this on Cortex Computer #2 for calibrating because it has some issues with the regular ClrCalTL.
+* [CChGrid](Final Task/CChGrid) - Different from ClrChng in that it a) requires fixation on the stimuli and b) displays stimuli in a grid formation based on whatever specifications you desire.
+This is a useful task for post-hoc eye-trace callibration and analysis.

 ### Analysis [[Files](Analysis)]
 The following are analysis scripts run on raw behavioral data from ClrChng: